 How to Move a Single WordPress Site into a Multisite Network

-One of the most frequent questions I’ve been asked by students completing the WordPress Multisite course in The Academy is this: how do you move an existing WordPress site into a Multisite network?
+One of the most frequent questions I get by my students completing the WordPress Multisite course in The Academy is this: how do you move an existing WordPress site into a Multisite network?

-This post is designed to answer that question and take you through the steps you need to follow to move a site into a network.
+This post answers that question and takes you through the steps you need to follow to move a site into a network.
 I’ll look at:

 - How to use the Import/Export tool to migrate content.

 - How to use the Widget Settings plugin to migrate widgets.

 In this post, I will show you the easy way to migrate your site using two plugins.
 This has the advantage of being quick and easy, and for most sites it will migrate almost everything you need.

 But if you’ve made a lot of customizations to your site using the Customizer, or you’ve spent a lot of time setting up your plugins, this method won’t migrate all of that.
 You can either take the time tweaking everything again (see the final part of this post), or you can manually migrate the site by copying the relevant database tables.